-On February 6th, 2019, the Company was served a Summons and named in a lawsuit brought by the Law Firm of Nelson, Keane and Hemmingway, on behalf of Plaintiff, Owen Bernard Carter, a landowner in Nyngan, NSW.
-The lawsuit named the NSW Minister for Resources as First Defendant, based on the improper grant of a Mining Lease affecting Mr. Carter's land.
-The lawsuit also named the Secretary of the Department of Planning and Industry as Second Defendant, and EMC Metals Australia Pty Ltd (EMC-A) as Third Defendant.
-EMC-A is the Company's subsidiary holding the disputed Mining Lease, ML 1763, related to the Nyngan Scandium Project.
+On February 6th, 2019, the Company's Australian subsidiary was served a Summons and named as a Defendant in a lawsuit brought by the Law Firm of Nelson, Keane and Hemmingway, on behalf of Plaintiff, Owen Bernard Carter, a landowner in Nyngan, NSW.
+The Company's subsidiary, EMC Metals Australia Pty Ltd (EMC-A) is the Company's subsidiary which held disputed Mining Lease ML 1763, related to the Nyngan Scandium Project.